-Best Dirt Bike Brand in 2018: A Short Buyer’s Guide
+Best Dirt Bike Brand In 2023 [A Short Buyer’s Guide]

-So you’ve decided to get yourself a dirt bike – I mean, why else would you be reading an article titled Best Dirt Bike Brand in 2018 anyway?
+So you've decided to get yourself a dirt bike.
+I mean, why else would you be reading an article titled Best Dirt Bike Brand anyway?
 My guess is, there are two ways you can be feeling right now:

 1. You're feeling completely confident, due to your past experience with bikes

 2. You're a bit anxious and maybe a bit confused, since this a new territory for you

 Some riders get their first taste of the dirt as children, however, I recognize that there are a lot of people out there in their thirties that want to give dirt biking a chance, but are not really sure where to start.
 But fear not my fellow bike-enthusiasts, I've compiled a short list that will help you get started.